 At the time Anne Lister was conceived in 1790, her parents were living in Ireland.
 Her father Captain Jeremy Lister was serving in the army in Galway.
 Previously he was stationed at Fort Niagara in America and he saw action at Lexington and Concord, Massachusetts.

 Captain Lister’s wife, Rebecca, was sent back to Halifax in England as her pregnancy advanced.
 Anne Lister was born in Halifax, Yorkshire on 3 April 1791.
+There is an annual Anne Lister Birthday Week Festival held in Halifax.

 Anne Lister’s Early Years